-In 2006, The Cross Timbers Gazette was acquired by Miller Media Holdings LLC, owner of LantanaLinks.com – Your Link to Southern Denton County, from longtime owner L.S.
-Johnson Enterprises.
+In 2006, The Cross Timbers Gazette was acquired by Miller Media Holdings LLC, owner of LantanaLinks.com, from longtime owner LaRue Johnson.

 In 2010, LantanaLinks.com was re-launched to become CrossTimbersGazette.com.
-The same ownership, philosophy and mission statement remain: To be the hometown news and information source for the community.
+The same ownership, philosophy and mission statement remained: To be the hometown news and information source for the community.